leaonline/leaonline-teacher/README.md

 4. **Review**

-   There will be always two reviewers for a PR, one from a code perspective and one from a UI/UX perspective.
-If any of the reviewers reject the PR there will be also the `fixes required` label assigned.
-   On approve the PR is ready for being merged.
+   There will be always reviewes for a PR from externals.
    Reviews should reject the pull request, in case of any changes required.
 However, there may the case of neglectable changes ("nice to have"), which may not affect the approval of the pull request.
    In such a case, an issue should be opened and referenced in the comment, while the pull request can be approved.